webarkit/jsartoolkitNFT/README.md

 From 1.6.0 version has **Pthread** exeperimental feature 🎉 🎉 🎉

+❕❕❕ ATTENTION: this feature is experimental and it is not well tested yet.
+It is not recommended to use it in production.
+You need to set up a server with COOP and COEP headers to use this feature.
+Read this [Emscripten article](https://emscripten.org/docs/porting/pthreads.html#pthreads-support)
 ## Using the library 💥
 You can use raw.githack.com links: